 We get to the airport over two hours early, only to find out our plane is delayed 2.5 hours.
-This is bad news, as it means we will miss our connection from Munich to Tirana tomorrow morning.
+This is bad news, as it means we will miss our connection from Munich

 “Don’t worry,” the Lufthansa agent says to us.
 “There’s a flight every 2-3 hours to Tirana.”